Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 Skewer Preparation

-Soak wooden skewers for 30 minutes, thread marinated chicken cubes with bell peppers or onions, leaving gaps for even cooking.
+Soak wooden skewers in water for 30 minutes to prevent burning, or use metal skewers.
+Thread marinated chicken cubes with 1-inch pieces of bell peppers or onions, leaving 1/4-inch gaps for even cooking.

 Grilling Perfection